 The CPI will evaluate applications in collaboration with affiliated scholars and staff from the Office of the Assistant Secretary for Planning and Evaluation (ASPE) at the U.S. Department of Health and Human Services.
 Proposals will be evaluated according to:

 - The quality and appropriateness of the researcher’s skills and background ("fit" with the current ongoing research)

 - The researcher’s ability to make a substantive contribution to ongoing CPI research

 - How the study contributes to the principal investigator’s career development

-The CPI will not fund a research project that has also been funded in the current year by a similar grant from the UC-Davis or University of Wisconsin-Madison poverty centers.
+The CPI will not fund a researcher who has also been funded in the current year by a similar grant from the UC-Davis or the University of Wisconsin-Madison poverty centers.
 We expect researchers to notify us if, while their proposal is under review, their project receives additional funding from any source.

 Applicants should submit their proposal electronically to firstname.lastname@example.org.
-Proposals must be received by 5 PM Pacific Standard Time on October 25, 2012.
+Proposals must be received by 5pm Pacific Time on December 1, 2014.
 The proposal should be submitted as a single file and contain the following components in the order listed below: